machine-learning-apps/gpr-docker-publish/README.md

 ### Mandatory Inputs

-1. `USERNAME` the login username, most likely your github handle.
-This username must have write access to the repo where the action is called.
-2. `PASSWORD` Your GitHub password that has write access to the repo where this action is called.
 3. `IMAGE_NAME` is the name of the image you would like to push
 4. `DOCKERFILE_PATH`: The full path (including the filename) relative to the root of the repository that contains the Dockerfile that specifies your build.
 5. `BUILD_CONTEXT`: The directory for the build context.
 See these [docs](https://docs.docker.com/engine/reference/commandline/build/) for more information on the definition of build context.